milk-org/NIPTK/README.md

 # Multi-purpose Imaging Libraries toolKit (milk)

-*Milk is the primary source of nutrition for infant mammals (Wikipedia)*
+*milk is the primary source of nutrition for infant mammals (Wikipedia)*

-*Milk is used to prepare delicious drinks with cacao (CACAO-org dev team)*
+*milk is used to prepare delicious drinks with cacao (cacao-org dev team)*

-*code your RTC the MILKy way*
+*code your RTC the milky way*

 ## Overview